What we do

 Our FSC Group Certificate

 We hold the first and so far the only FSC™ certificate for community-managed natural forest in Africa.
-Thirteen communities currently participate in this scheme, with 150,485 hectares of forest certified as ethically and sustainably managed
+Twenty communities currently participate in this scheme, with 277,193 hectares of forest certified as ethically and sustainably managed

 The group certificate design is efficient, as the costs of certification are spread between all members.
-Furthermore new members can be added without requiring a separate inspection by FSC-accredited auditors so long as MCDI follows the rules it has agreed with FSC for adding new members.
-Our certificate code is SA-FM/COC-002151, which can be found on all unprocessed certified produce that have come from group certified forests.
-(Sawn wood products can only be labelled as FSC if the sawmill has a Chain of Custody certificate from FSC, in which case the products will be marked with the sawmill's certificate code.)
+Furthermore, new members can be added without requiring a separate inspection by FSC-accredited auditors so long as MCDI follows the rules it has agreed with FSC for adding new members.
+Our certificate code is SA-FM/COC-002151, which can be labelled as FSC on certified produce that have come from group certified forests.

 Group Certificate Members